Windfall Tax Calculator: What You Actually Keep

 Does this calculator include FICA (Social Security and Medicare) taxes?

 This tool focuses on income tax.
-FICA taxes (6.2% Social Security up to $168,600 wage base, 1.45% Medicare, plus 0.9% Additional Medicare Tax above $200,000 single) may also apply to bonuses and RSU income — add roughly 7.65% to your total cost if you are under the wage base.
+FICA taxes (6.2% Social Security up to the $184,500 wage base for 2026, 1.45% Medicare with no cap, plus 0.9% Additional Medicare Tax above $200,000 single — that $200,000 is statutory and has never been indexed, so do not expect it to move) may also apply to bonuses and RSU income — add roughly 7.65% to your total cost if you are under the wage base.